dragmine149/Python_Battleships/README.md

 # Battleships
  Normal battleships made in a python terminal... or is it?

+ Project made for fun, and also to learn things about neural networks (and ai)

 # Features
  Erm, not much.
 Still in progress